Webinar: Immigrant Detention during COVID-19: Prophetic Action & Compassionate Response

 Tuesday, May 19 4-5:15 PM ET

-Join the Office of Government Relations and Episcopal Migration Ministries on Tuesday, May 19 at 4P ET for Immigrant Detention during COVID-19: Prophetic Action & Compassionate Response.
-This seventy-five-minute webinar will include clergy and lay leaders from the Dioceses of Georgia, Ohio, and Western Louisiana with professional and ministry background in different models of detention visitation ministry.
+On Tuesday, May 19, the Office of Government Relations and Episcopal Migration Ministries hosted Immigrant Detention during COVID-19: Prophetic Action & Compassionate Response.
+This seventy-five-minute webinar included clergy and lay leaders from the Dioceses of Georgia, Ohio, and Western Louisiana with professional and ministry background in different models of detention visitation ministry.

 “For four years, I have walked alongside women and men suffering in immigrant detention centers and have witnessed directly the inhumane and unjust conditions they endure as they await court hearings or deportation,” said Leeann Culbreath, Deacon at St. Barnabas Episcopal Church in Valdosta, Georgia.
 “As the coronavirus spreads, they are trapped in crowded dorms with extremely limited medical care while corrections corporations profit from their detention.
 Through their desperate voices crying out for help in this moment, Jesus invites the church to join his ministry of liberation: to bring good news to the poor, to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free.”

 The online presentation provided viewers with an understanding of our country’s immigration detention system, including reports of inhumane conditions and privately-owned prison facilities; an understanding of the reasons immigrants may be detained and how they may be released; and, a discussion of the current situation in detention facilities during COVID-19.